Return to Travel Guidelines

 Q: Can I purchase travel insurance?

 A: Yes.
 We highly recommend purchasing Trip Cancellation insurance.
 We will offer a policy (including a Cancel For Any Reason benefit) at additional cost once students are accepted.
+It is the family’s responsibility to know what documentation and medical review is necessary for a claim to be honored.
+If you think you might need to make a claim, you should call the insurance company to ask what might be required.

 Q: I’m an international student.
 Should I be worried about not being allowed into my trip destination country or out of my country of residence?